-- Completion of at least sixty (60) semester hours of work consisting of courses whose principal design is for a baccalaureate program.
-Developmental courses (course number has a suffix less than 100) cannot be used to meet this requirement. - One-half of the required semester hours must be completed under the aegis of North Iowa Area Community College including 15 of the last 30 semester hours. - 3.
+- 1. Completion of at least sixty (60) semester hours of work consisting of courses whose principal design is for a baccalaureate program.
+Up to 16 semester hours of career courses (courses with a 90's prefix) can be used as elective credit.
+Developmental courses (course number has a suffix less than 100) cannot be used to meet this requirement. - 2.
+One-half of the required semester hours must be completed under the aegis of North Iowa Area Community College including 15 of the last 30 semester hours. - 3.
 A minimum overall cumulative grade point average of 2.00 (C) including a 2.00 (C) cumulative grade point average in all course work at NIACC.

-Developmental courses are not used in calculating the cumulative grade point average for graduation.

-- 4. Completion of a minimum of 30 semester hours in business courses designated with the prefix 15. - Completion of the following General Education Core:
+Developmental courses are not used in calculating the cumulative grade point average for graduation. - 4.
+Completion of a minimum of 30 semester hours in business courses designated with the prefix 15. - 5.
+Completion of the following General Education Core: